 The worklist algorithm in algorithm 1 is the core of exact type-directed slicing; much like traditional slicing [9], the core algorithm is simple.
-The inputs are the target program P, a component within it C, and a type rule dependency map M_T for the typechecker whose behavior is to be preserved.
-The algorithm creates a worklist containing each element of C-for example, if C is a method, then the initial worklist contains the declaration and body of the method-and then iteratively builds the slice outwards from the input component, guided by the type rule dependency map.
+The inputs are the target program P, an element within it E, and a type rule dependency map M_T for the typechecker whose behavior is to be preserved.
+The algorithm creates a worklist containing each sub-element of E-for example, if E is a method, then the initial worklist contains the declaration and body of the method-and then iteratively builds the slice outwards from the input element, guided by the type rule dependency map.
 At each step, algorithm 1 removes an arbitrary program element c from the worklist (in a practical implementation, the worklist is a queue).
 If that element is already in the slice, then the algorithm continues to the next worklist element.
 If not, then the element is added to the slice, and then the modularity model is used to update the worklist.